 Fertility Awarness Method: Frequently Asked Questions

 The Fertility Awareness Method is becoming more commonly known and followed for birth control or conception purposes, but there is still a lot of skepticism and worry from many women and men.
 For those that are new to the method, there can be a lot of confusion on how it works.
-I’ve tapped into the fertility awareness bible, Taking Charge Of Your Fertility by Toni Weschler, to bring you some of the most frequently asked questions and concerns about FAM.
+I’ve tapped into the fertility awareness bible, Taking Charge Of Your Fertility by Toni Weschler, to bring you some fertility awarness method frequently asked questions and concerns.
 If you are considering using the Fertility Awareness Method for either birth control or conception, I highly suggest purchasing this book as it is the most comprehensive guideline available.
 It teaches you exactly how to use FAM either to conceive or avoid conception.
 It is also an easy read for everyone, including teens.

 How effective is FAM for birth control purposes?